 The loss in mass of the oxide is equal to the mass of the oxygen in the water, while the gain in mass of the whole apparatus is equal to the mass of the hydrogen in the water.
 From these results, students can work out the percentage by mass composition of water and deduce its formula.

 This demonstration extends the investigation of the volumes of hydrogen and oxygen that combine (see this experiment exploring the combustion of hydrogen in air) to a more quantitative level involving reacting masses.
-It requires careful rehearsal if results approaching the expected values for the composition of water are to be obtained.
+It requires careful rehearsal to obtain results approaching the expected values for the composition of water.

-The ratio of the reacting masses can be used to deduce a relative atomic mass for oxygen, based on hydrogen.
-The reacting masses can also be used to deduce the formula for water and the balanced equation for its formation.
-This could be extended to a treatment using the mole concept with suitable groups.
+Learners can use the ratio of the reacting masses to deduce a relative atomic mass for oxygen, based on hydrogen.
+They can also use the reacting masses to deduce the formula for water and the balanced equation for its formation.
+This can also be calculated using moles.

-The time for carrying out the demonstration should be about 30–40 minutes.
+The time required for carrying out the demonstration is 30–40 minutes.

 Equipment